FAMILY RULE 1: GENERAL INFORMATION

 (1) DIRECT CALENDAR

-New family law cases, except those subject to subsection (3) below, are randomly assigned to a judicial officer for all purposes.
+New family law cases, except those subject to subsection (3) and (4) below, are randomly assigned to a judicial officer for all purposes.
 The judge in that department is the All-Purpose Judge (APJ).
-Upon the filing of a new case, the clerk shall provide the Petitioner notice of the case assignment on the Family Law Notice (attached form FM-1050 ).
+Upon the filing of a new case, the clerk shall provide the Petitioner notice of the case assignment on the Family Law Notice (attached form FM-1050).
 If a case is sent for trial to the Civil Division based on its expected length or other reasons, the APJ shall still decide all issues up to trial, including any ex parte requests and motions to continue the trial.
 All filed documents must contain the name of the assigned APJ and department.

 (2) CASES HEARD BY COMMISSIONERS